ba-st/Launchpad/docs/Debugging.md

 ## How it works

 Should the worst happened and an unexpected error raises, Launchpad provides a global *Error* handler that logs to stderr the error message if present, and dumps a fuel file (by default _logs/prefix-timestamp.fuel_) with `thisContext` this can be then loaded using fuel and debugged later.

 ## How to debug it

 You need:

 - An image with your code loaded.
-  - _If you can use the same image where the error generated better, otherwise, you need to have all the code loaded, otherwise fuel will not be able to materialize the context_.
+  - If you can use the same image where the error generated better, otherwise, you need to have all the code loaded, otherwise fuel will not be able to materialize the context.
 - The dump file **the-file.fuel** in this example.
 - Materialize the fuel file by any of the following methods:
   - By dragging it to the image